GaloAbadArmas/airbnb-New-York-listings-analysis/data/README.md

 [Airbnb Open Data - NYC](https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata)

 ## Description
-This dataset includes listing activity and metrics in NYC, New York, for 2022.
+This dataset includes listing activity and metrics in NYC, New York.
 It contains information about hosts, geographical availability, and price metrics.

 ## Data Dictionary (Key Variables)
 This guide provides the necessary definitions and context to understand how to work with the provided data fields.